 VPNs encrypt your data and pass it through secure tunnels while also hiding your original IP address to stop any government agency or anyone else to spy on you or invade your privacy online.

 Torrenting is Risky Without a VPN in Germany

-Torrenting is done by millions of users across the globe and Germany users are no exception.
-But indulging in Torrenting without a VPN cover in Germany is tantamount to plain stupidity given the stringent laws against downloading or even sharing material which is copyrighted.
+Torrenting is done by millions of users across the globe and German users are no exception.
+But indulging in Torrenting without a VPN cover in Germany is tantamount to plain stupidity given the stringent laws against downloading or even sharing material that is copyrighted.

 Torrenting is legal in Germany, but you can definitely be slapped with a major fine or even get a jail term in some case if you commit a copyright violation.